jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 :Type: ``callable``

-A handler that accepts a command object, request object and returns a promise (``GuzzleHttp\Promise\PromiseInterface``) that is fulfilled with an ``Aws\ResultInterface`` object or rejected with an ``Aws\Exception\AwsException``.
+A handler that accepts a command object and request object, and that returns a promise (``GuzzleHttp\Promise\PromiseInterface``) that is fulfilled with an ``Aws\ResultInterface`` object or rejected with an ``Aws\Exception\AwsException``.
 A handler does not accept a next handler as it is terminal and expected to fulfill a command.
-If no handler is provided, a default Guzzle handler will be utilized.
+If no handler is provided, a default Guzzle handler is used.

 You can use the ``Aws\MockHandler`` to return mocked results or throw mock exceptions.
 You enqueue results or exceptions, and the MockHandler will dequeue